Geometric Emergence of Spacetime Scales

 soft

-compresses to the metric wall r
+The metric wall at r

 min